SMerrony/dgemug/cmd/vsemug/README.md

 # vsemug

+_Work has stopped on this project.
+It continues in https://github.com/SMerrony/dgemua_

 User-level AOS/VS Emulator

 Only if you are ***developing and changing instructions*** you will need to precede the build with: `go generate`